Chargebackhit API Reference

 Array of objects

-It contains all the information available for the related transactions.
+All information about the related transactions.

 required